 According to the CDC, 99% of children who get the recommended polio doses are protected against disease, but protection takes weeks to build up.
 Racaniello estimated that people have 50% to 60% protection two weeks after receiving the first dose.
 The second dose should increase that protection to 90%, followed by 99% after three doses, experts said.

 Racaniello said the vaccine is meant to keep people from getting sick rather than prevent the virus from entering our cells.
 But Orenstein said vaccines may stave off some infections and help lower transmission.

 Vaccinated people should be protected for life, though the New York State Health Department said Thursday that vaccinated adults who are at increased risk of exposure to polio can receive a booster dose.

 “The prevailing idea has always been that vaccine immunity is lifetime,” Racaniello said.
 “I got my polio vaccine in the 60s and I think I’m still protected.”

-However, Phillips said it's hard to know how strong vaccine protection remains over time, since the U.S. hasn't observed many polio cases in recent decades.
+However, Phillips said it's hard to know how strong vaccine protection remains over time.

 "We couldn't really test whether it's lifelong immunity because we didn't have any polio around," she said.
 "Unfortunately, we have the opportunity to test that now."